 SMSC (Spiritual, Moral, Social and Cultural) development including British Values is an integral part of the curriculum and the ethos of the school.
 The fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs are promoted through our school curriculum, and our whole school ethos.
 Please read the section in 'Learning' to find out more about SMSC and British Values at Joseph Turner.

-We aim to develop children’s enjoyment, confidence and skill in physical activity and introduce them to the pleasures of sport to help develop active children who benefit from a healthy lifestyle.
+- aim to develop children’s enjoyment, confidence and skill in physical activity and introduce them to the pleasures of sport to help develop active children who benefit from a healthy lifestyle.
 Through a multi-skills approach, children develop their skills in football, tennis, badminton, basketball, rugby, hockey, rounders and volleyball, as well as circuit training athletics, gymnastics, dance and swimming.
 Children have two sessions of PE per week.
 Pupils in Year 4, 5 and 6 have swimming lessons.
 They are taught swimming by trained instructors at the local swimming baths.
 Another integral, key aspect of our PE curriculum is Yoga.
-All year groups have the opportunity to participate in each year group, a progressive unit of yoga that not only supports well-being, but also physical strength and flexibility.
+All year groups have the opportunity to participate in a progressive unit of yoga that not only supports well-being, but also physical strength and flexibility.

 The Primary National Curriculum states that all Key Stage 2 pupils must learn a Modern Foreign Language, at our school, this is French.

 Children are taught about the community in which they live and are encouraged to work in co-operation with other members of the school community.
 Supporting charities, both local and further afield, is encouraged.
 All children are expected to undertake appropriate responsibilities within the class and school, e.g. caring for the classroom environment, participating in class assemblies and participating in out of school activities.